ashlyleh/squarespace-code/filter-and-sort/read-me.md

 ### Step 4 — Events page setup

 #### 4a.
-Add the placeholder element
+Add the placeholder Code Block

 The events filter replaces Squarespace's native event list with a custom layout.
 You need to give it a container to mount into.

-In the Squarespace editor on your events page, add a **Code Block above the events block** and paste:
+In the Squarespace editor on your events page, add a **Code Block above the native events block** and paste:

 ```html
 <div id="evt-filter-app"></div>
 ```

-That's it for the page layout — the script builds everything else automatically from your event data.
+That's it for the page layout — the script builds everything else automatically from your event data, and hides the native events list.

 #### 4b.
 Add the page-level code injection